camunda/camunda-docs-manual/content/user-guide/process-engine/the-job-executor.md

 ## The Job Priority

-A priority is a natural number in the integer range.
+A priority is a natural number in the range of a Java `long` value.
 A higher number represents a higher priority.
 Once assigned, the priority is static, meaning that the process engine will not go through the process of assigning a priority for that job again at any point in the future.

 Job priorities affect two phases during process execution: job creation and job acquisition.
 During job creation, a job is assigned a priority.
 During job acquisition, the process engine can evaluate the given job priorities to order their execution accordingly.
 That means, jobs are strictly acquired by the order of priorities.